-16.3.B Internal Labeling of Organs
+11711816.3.BInternal Labeling of Organs

-The Host OPO must securely attach the completed OPTN internal label, identifying the specific contents, to the outer- most layer of the triple sterile barrier holding each organ.
+The Hhost OPO must securely attach the completed OPTN internal label, identifying the specific contents, to the outer-most layer of the triple sterile barrier or cassette of mechanical preservation machine holding each organ.
 The OPTN Contractor distributes a standardized label that must be used for this purpose.
 The internal label must be completed using the OPTN organ tracking system.
 The label must include In addition to the a description of the specific contents of the package, the label information must include the donor ID, and donor blood type and blood subtype, if used for allocation.

-16.3.C Internal Labeling of Blood and Tissue Typing Materials
+128 16.3.C Internal Labeling of Blood and Tissue Typing Materials